Bloom: Designing for LLM-Augmented Behavior Change Interactions: Introduction

 At the same time, the technology is recent and real-world evaluations of LLMs for behavioral health remain limited.
-Most studies have relied on static assessments or single-session studies~\cite{mantena2025fine, jorke2025gptcoach, meyer2025llm, srinivas2025substance, heydari2025anatomy}, while the few field trials conducted have included fewer than 20 participants~\cite{wang2025exploring, xu2025goals}.
-Importantly, most prior work lacks rigorous controls and assumes the efficacy of LLMs without directly evaluating LLM-based systems relative to established pre-LLM approaches.
-As a result, existing findings provide limited insights into the design requirements for LLM-augmented interactions or longitudinal LLM coaching.
+Most studies have relied on static assessments or single-session studies~\cite{mantena2025fine, jorke2025gptcoach, meyer2025llm, srinivas2025substance, heydari2025anatomy}, with few studies reporting on preliminary field deployments~\cite{wang2025exploring, xu2025goals, loerakker2025give}, offering only partial insights into how users engage with LLM-based behavior change systems over time in real-world settings.
+Importantly, most prior work assumes the efficacy of LLMs without directly evaluating LLM-based systems relative to established pre-LLM approaches.
+As a result, this limits our understanding of the unique design opportunities and requirements for LLM-augmented behavior change systems.

-To address this gap, we present \textbf{Bloom}, an application for promoting PA that combines an LLM coaching chatbot with established UI-based behavior change interactions, including goal-setting, action planning, activity tracking, data visualization, an ambient display, and push notifications (Figure \ref{fig:teaser}).
-Our goal in developing and evaluating Bloom was to surface design insights for \textit{LLM-augmented behavior change interactions} and establish insights into their efficacy.
-Bloom's LLM coach implements conversational strategies from motivational interviewing~\cite{miller2023motivational} and implements a scientifically validated health coaching program~\cite{king2002stanford}.
-Conversations with Bloom's chatbot thus simultaneously serve as standalone interventions and as sources of qualitative context for other parts of the system to leverage for personalization.
+To address this gap, we present \textbf{Bloom}, a mobile application for promoting PA that combines an LLM coaching chatbot with established behavior change interactions, including goal setting, action planning, activity tracking, data visualization, an ambient display, and push notifications (Figure \ref{fig:teaser}).
+Our goal in developing and evaluating Bloom was to surface design insights for \textit{LLM-augmented behavior change interactions} by studying how LLM augmentation shapes user experience and behavior.
+Bloom's LLM coach implements conversational strategies from motivational interviewing~\cite{miller2023motivational} and a scientifically validated health coaching program~\cite{king2002stanford}.
+Conversations with Bloom's chatbot simultaneously serve as standalone interventions and sources of qualitative context for other parts of the system to use for personalization.
 As part of Bloom's development, we also conducted a redteaming evaluation with four domain experts and created a safety benchmark dataset for LLM coaching with 600 examples to evaluate our system's safety filters.